Kansas student pleads not guilty in shooting at high school - NewsBreak

 Both men survived their injuries and were released shortly after the shooting.
 Elmore was hospitalized in critical condition for several months.

 Elmore's scheduling trial is set for April 10.
-He is being held on $1 million bond.
+He is being held on $1 million bond, The Kansas City Star reported.

 Comments / 0